 Q: Must I be referred?

 A: Yes.
-All potential Project Connect students must be referred to Project Connect by their sending school counselor or principal AND be accepted by the Project Connect staff before being placed in the program.
+All potential Project Connect students must be referred to Project Connect by their partner school counselor or principal AND be accepted by the Project Connect staff before being placed in the program.
 Project Connect accepts new students at the beginning of each 9 weeks.

 Q: What if drugs have been a problem?